2021, like 2020, has remained unpredictable but that doesn’t mean you can’t plan for Black Friday and Cyber Monday (BFCM) sale success!

 5. Optimise for trust

 Build relationships, not OTPs (one-time-purchases).
-With the abundance of new brands and businesses jumping onto the ecommerce bandwagon, customers are becoming more and more wary of internet scams.
-As we’ve seen from the retrospective, customers are buying from brands they know over new ones.
-How can you overcome this?
+With the abundance of new brands and businesses jumping onto the ecommerce bandwagon, customers are becoming wary of online scams.

 RELATED: Find out the 5 simple ways to build customer confidence and trust with text.